baberparweez/users-table/README.md

 ## Purpose

-The "Users Table" plugin is designed to enhance WordPress websites by fetching user data from an external API (https://jsonplaceholder.typicode.com/users) and displaying this information in a dynamic HTML table within the WordPress frontend.
-It leverages WordPress's Transients API for efficient data caching and employs AJAX for seamless user detail retrieval, ensuring a smooth, engaging user experience without requiring page reloads.
+The "Users Table" WordPress plugin dynamically displays a table of users fetched from an external API (https://jsonplaceholder.typicode.com/users) on the WordPress frontend.
+This table showcases user details such as ID, name, and username.
+Users can click on these details to view more information about each user without reloading the page, thanks to AJAX calls.

+## Features

+-   **Custom Endpoint**: The plugin introduces a custom endpoint (/users-table/) to WordPress, displaying the users' table.
+-   **AJAX-Enabled Detail View**: Clicking on a user detail fetches and displays additional information asynchronously.
+-   **Caching**: Implements caching for API responses using WordPress Transients API, enhancing performance and reducing API call frequency.
+-   **Extensible and Customisable**: Offers hooks for further customization and extension by developers.

-## Dependencies
+## Technical Requirements

--   **PHP**: 7.4 or higher
+-   **PHP 8.0 or higher**: Utilizes modern PHP features for improved performance and security.
--   **WordPress**: 5.7 or higher
+-   **WordPress 5.7 or higher**: Ensures compatibility with recent WordPress features and improvements.
--   **Composer**: For PHP package management
+-   **Composer**: For managing PHP dependencies.
--   **PHPUnit**: Version 8.5.37 for running PHP tests
+-   **PHPUnit**: Version 8.5.37 for unit tests ensuring code quality and reliability.
 -   **WP Mock**: For mocking WordPress functions in unit tests (Thanks to the 10up team!)
--   **Node.js**: Version 19 or higher for JavaScript dependencies and running the compiler
+-   **Node.js (v19 or higher)**: Required for compiling JavaScript assets.
 -   **NPM**: For managing Node.js packages

-## Required Packages and Libraries

--   `wp_remote_get` for fetching data from the external API
--   WordPress Transients API for caching responses
--   jQuery (comes with WordPress) for AJAX calls in the frontend

 ## Installation